Perico Frentirrojo

 Social Calls: These calls are used during social interactions within the flock, such as when feeding or during courtship.
 They can be softer and more varied than contact or alarm calls, often involving a series of chattering sounds.

 Begging Calls: Juvenile parakeets use these calls to solicit food from their parents.
-They are typically high-pitched and persistent, ensuring that the parents attend to their needs.
+They are high-pitched and persistent, ensuring that the parents attend to their needs.

 Purpose